SpoofMAC

 # Permissionssudo chmod 644 /Library/LaunchDaemons/info.term7.spoof.mac.plist

-Finally, to activate the automatic Wi-Fi MAC randomization, start the LaunchDaemon with the following command:
+Finally, to activate automatic Wi-Fi MAC address randomization, start the LaunchDaemon with this command:

 # Start LaunchDaemonsudo launchctl load /Library/LaunchDaemons/info.term7.spoof.mac.plist

 Congratulations!
-Your SpoofMAC is now up and running.
-Every time you restart your computer it will randomize your Wi-Fi MAC address automatically.
+SpoofMAC is now up and running.
+From now on, every time you restart your computer, it will automatically randomize your Wi-Fi MAC address.

 Uninstall SpoofMac